 - I love to fry the classic green cabbage, but Chinese cabbage or red cabbage are great too.

-- For a zip of flavor, add apple cider vinegar.
+- For a zip of flavor, add some apple cider vinegar.

 - Cook the cabbage for a few more minutes if you’re looking for a super soft fried cabbage.